Best Rental Cars I’ve Actually Slept In

 In the rental car industry you’re usually choosing a class, not a specific model.
 After the listed model, there’s almost always a caveat: “or similar”.
 Usually it is the “similar”.

 The only way to get a specific model is to call the provider directly – but that usually means overpaying.
-If you want the cheapest rates on booking sites like DiscoverCars, you have to be flexible.
+If you want the cheapest rates on booking sites like DiscoverCars (my review), you have to be flexible.

 Economy class is where I almost always go.
 It’s the second smallest class – Toyota Yaris, Renault Clio, Toyota Aygo X, Škoda Fabia, Opel Corsa, Citroën C3.
 Booked it on around 10 trips.
 Always slept fine.
 All fuel efficient.